12 May How to ensure Duct Cleaning work was carried out properly?

 Hygiene Certificate

-Following the completion of any duct cleaning work, we will provide an insurance compliant certificate for your records.
-This certificate is proof of the works that have been carried out and suitable for satisfying any requirements from insurers.
+Following the completion of any duct cleaning work, we will provide an insurance-compliant certificate for your records.
+This certificate is proof of the work that has been carried out and is suitable for satisfying any insurer’s requirements.

 Micron Readings Report